Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### d.
 Kevin LAUTO

 Kevin LAUTO is a student on CNAM, he arrives at at school at 7:55.
-He smoke a cigarette at the front door before entering for 8AM.
-Since he's on CNAM he goes upstairs whre he will spend most of his time.
+He smokes a cigarette at the front door before entering for 8AM.
+Since he's on CNAM he goes upstairs where he will spend most of his time.
 At 10 AM, he goes down for 15 minutes in order to smoke, he goes as always in front of the building.
 At 10:15 he goes back upstairs until 12:30.
 After eating he goes back smoking for 30 minutes.
-Same again at 3 PM, he go smoke for 15 minutes.
-And finally, he left the building at 5PM when courses are over.
+Same again at 3 PM, he goes smoke for 15 minutes.
+And finally, he leaves the building at 5PM when courses are over.